 Urologists also face a wide array of issues when dealing with patients.
 These specialists focus on the urinary tract systems of male and females as well as the reproductive systems of males.
 The organs under focus in this department include kidneys, urethras, bladders, and others.
 Here are some examples of when they failed patients:

-The victim in this case was a young man that was engaged to be married soon.
+The victim, in this case, was a young man that was engaged to be married soon.
 Tragically, doctors discovered that he had a tumor in his rectum.
 In consultation with his urologist, the surgeon decided to remove it through the rectum.
-Unfortunately, they negligently performed the operation and because of this the man was left with visible scars, retrograde ejaculation, and long-term pain and suffering.
+Unfortunately, they negligently performed the operation, and because of this, the man was left with visible scars, retrograde ejaculation, and long-term pain and suffering.
 The man sued the doctors for their malpractice.
-He alleged that they performed the surgery poorly and could have achieved the same results with an alternative surgery, perineal resection.
+He alleged that they performed the surgery poorly and could have achieved the same results with an alternative surgery: a perineal resection operation.
 Acknowledging their obvious mistakes, the defendants chose to settle and gave the man $3,560,000 for his injuries.

 The victim in this incident was a lively man in his late forties.
-He went to his primary care doctor who referred him to an urologist for standard tests.
-They did a rectal exam and a PSA screening.
+He went to his primary care doctor who referred him to a urologist for standard tests.
+The physician performed a rectal exam and a PSA screening.
 Later it was determined that he had non-operative prostate cancer.
 He sued the urologist for missing this and costing him the chance at recovery.
 His wife also sued for loss of consortium, support, and emotional stress.
 All sides settled for approximately $1,250,000.

 This action was brought by a mother on behalf of her son.
-The child was born with a birth defect where the urethra did not extend all the way to the end of the penis.
+The child was born with a congenital disability where the urethra did not extend all the way to the end of the penis.
 Doctors performed surgery to correct this but messed it up; therefore, they had to go back in and redo it.
 The mother sued because of the failures of the urologist and surgeon in these procedures.
-They left the child's penis scarred and would forever
+They left the child's penis scarred.